 Tongue cancer usually develops in the squamous cells on the surface of the tongue, leading to tumors or lesions.
 The most noticeable symptoms are red or white patches on the tongue, pain, and a sore that does not heal.

 Tongue cancer is a type of mouth or oral cancer.
 Cancer can develop in two different areas of the tongue.
-Tongue cancer develops at the front of the tongue, while cancer at the back of the tongue is known as oropharyngeal cancer.
+Tongue cancer develops at the front of the oral tongue, while cancer at the back of the oral tongue is known as oropharyngeal cancer.

 Many of the early signs of mouth cancers may be difficult to distinguish from those of other disorders, such as mouth ulcers or tongue ulcers.
 Some people may not notice any symptoms when the cancer first develops.

-This article looks at tongue cancer in more detail, including the symptoms, stages, causes, and more.
+This article looks at tongue cancer in more detail, including pictures, symptoms, stages, causes, and more.

 Symptoms of tongue cancer may include:

 - red, white, or dark patch on the tongue

 - jaw pain or throat pain